Xevastian/Jumping-Dino/README.md

 ## 🎮 Features
 - **Local 1v1 PvP gameplay** – Battle your friends on the same machine!
 - **Skill-based mechanics** – Enhance quick decision-making skills and reaction time.
 - **Dynamic controls** – Responsive input for precise movements and attacks.
-You can change your key binds in the settings for a more comfortable user experience
+You can change your key binds in the settings for a more comfortable user experience.
-- **Simple yet engaging graphics** – Enjoy a clean and functional visual design.
-(On Going)
+- **Simple yet engaging graphics** – Enjoy a clean and functional visual design. *(On Going)*

 ## 🚀 Getting Started